 Did you know that there are over 48.5 million rental units in the US?
 While there aren’t many accurate statistics on how many landlords there are, suffice it to say that that million rental units means that there are quite a few landlords across the US.

 If you are a new landlord or are considering purchasing a rental property, there are certain requirements that, by law, you must follow.
+A landlord must be aware of the Virginia landlord tenant law.
 Keyrenter Richmond outlines some of the most important responsibilities you should have as a landlord below.

 1. “Warranty of Habitability”